mahtokamal/Computer_Networks_Concepts/Ch_01_Introduction.md

 Example: A 1 Gbps (gigabit per second) Ethernet connection has a maximum bandwidth of 1 billion bits per second.

-Network Speeds
+Network Speeds <br>
-Kbps (Kilobits per second): A thousand bits per second.
+Kbps (Kilobits per second): A thousand bits per second.<br>
-Mbps (Megabits per second): A million bits per second.
+Mbps (Megabits per second): A million bits per second.<br>
-Gbps (Gigabits per second): A billion bits per second.
+Gbps (Gigabits per second): A billion bits per second.<br>

-Application: Higher bandwidth allows more data to flow, supporting activities like high-definition video streaming, large file transfers, and multiple simultaneous connections.
+Application: Higher bandwidth allows more data to flow, supporting activities like high-definition video streaming, large file transfers, and multiple simultaneous connections.<br>

+Think of it like a highway:

+Narrow road (low bandwidth): A few cars can pass at a time, leading to traffic jams and slow speeds.
+Wide highway (high bandwidth): Many cars can pass simultaneously, allowing for faster travel.
+Real-world Examples:

+Streaming HD Movies:

+Low Bandwidth: Buffering, pixelation, or low-quality video.
+High Bandwidth: Smooth playback, high-definition quality.
+Online Gaming:

+Low Bandwidth: Lag, delays, and disconnections.
+High Bandwidth: Smooth gameplay, low latency.
+Video Conferencing:

+Low Bandwidth: Choppy video, audio dropouts.
+High Bandwidth: Clear video and audio, real-time communication.
+File Transfer:

+Low Bandwidth: Slow download and upload speeds.
+High Bandwidth: Faster file transfers, reduced wait times.
+Remote Work:

+Low Bandwidth: Difficulty in video conferencing, slow file sharing, and laggy applications.
+High Bandwidth: Seamless video conferencing, fast file transfers, and smooth application performance.
+Factors Affecting Network Bandwidth:

+Internet Service Provider (ISP): The type of plan and the infrastructure used by your ISP can significantly impact your bandwidth.
+Network Congestion: Heavy network traffic can slow down data transfer speeds.
+Physical Limitations: The physical components of your network, such as cables and routers, can limit bandwidth.
+Software and Applications: The software and applications you use can also affect network performance.
+In conclusion, network bandwidth is crucial for a smooth and efficient online experience.
+By understanding the concept and its impact on various activities, you can choose the right internet plan and optimize your network for optimal performance.

 6. Bit Rate